william-xia/Scaling-DeblurGAN/README.md

 ## TO EXTEND WITH MD GAN:
 (NOTE: This is currently on working for 1 node.
 Future implementations will include working implementation for more nodes)

-Download the data from https://drive.google.com/file/d/1CPMBmRj-jBDO2ax4CxkBs9iczIFrs8VA/view?usp=sharingwith directory names 'blurred' and 'sharp' place it in the "data" folder.
+Download the data from https://drive.google.com/file/d/1CPMBmRj-jBDO2ax4CxkBs9iczIFrs8VA/view?usp=sharing with directory names 'blurred' and 'sharp' place it in the "data" folder.
 Make sure the  (if data folder is not present, please create it.)

 ### Prerequisites:
 -torch==1.4.0